 Try to manage difficult feelings

 Many people find the news about coronavirus (COVID-19) concerning.
+However, some people may experience such intense anxiety that it becomes a problem.
 Try to focus on the things you can control, including where you get information from and actions to make yourself feel better prepared.

-Constantly watching the news or being on social media can make you more worried.
-If it’s affecting you, try to limit the time you spend watching, reading, or listening to media coverage of the outbreak.
+24/7 news and constant social media updates can make you more worried.
+If it is affecting you, try to limit the time you spend watching, reading, or listening to media coverage of the outbreak.
 It may help to only check the news at set times or limiting to a couple of checks a day.
-When you do seek information, make sure it’s from reliable and reputable sources.
-Also, be aware of what information you share with others and how this may impact on them.

 Gather high-quality information that will help you to accurately determine your own or other people’s risk of contracting coronavirus (COVID-19) so that you can take reasonable precautions.
 Find a credible source you can trust such as GOV.UK, or the NHS website, and fact check information that you get from newsfeeds, social media or other people.